Friends Drift Inn Farm – Recipes

 4. Gradually add dry mixture to wet mixture, stirring just enough to have all ingredients moistened.

-5. My personal preference is to walk away for about five minutes letting the leavening agents work.
+5. My personal preference is to walk away for about 5 minutes letting the leavening agents work.
 I suppose you could skip this step, but I am old and set in my ways.

 6. Pour or spoon batter into loaf pans.